Pilots participate in Brain Power Walk

 It is a unity of purpose demonstration to bring awareness to the Pilot Club and its mission.
 Members of the Luncheon Pilot Club of Enterprise met at the Wall of Freedom in Johnny Henderson Park and walked for the Pilot International Brain Walk.

-Members participating in the walk were Jacque Hawkins, Sonja Morgan, Bonnie Gilmore, Fran Walters, Debbie Godfrey, Debbie Shelton, and Caroline Gebhart.
+Members participating in the walk (from left) Jacque Hawkins, Sonja Morgan, Bonnie Gilmore, Fran Walters, Debbie Godfrey, Debbie Shelton and Caroline Gebhart.